JohnSteeleUrban/BookingApi/README.md

 I added limited date validation, as I would expect the front end to only allow certain hours and this is only a small demo app.

 The Serilog Sink for Postgress seems to have issues playing nice with EntityFramework or .Net 5.
-Hence, the db logging is commented out and File logging to your C:\bookingservice\logs\ drive is enabled.
+Hence, the db logging is commented out and File logging to your *C:\bookingservice\logs\* drive is enabled.

 The idea behind the app was to sepatate any current and potential business logic or validation from the DAL.
 All business logic is in the AppointmentService and all data is manipulated in the context.
 I also went with a service because in my opinion adding the repository pattern is overkill is small CRUD apps.
 Also, EF implements the repository and unit of work pattern under the hood already, or at least something similar.
-If this were the start of a monolith or larger api, I'd implement a more DDD design with IAggregate/Root notation where appropriate as well as lock down entities and keep behavoir in each entity.
+If this were the start of a monolith or larger api, I'd implement the Repository pattern and a more DDD design with IAggregate/Root notation where appropriate as well as lock down entities and keep behavior in each entity.

 With that, enjoy!